kubernetes-sigs/descheduler/README.md

 if some nodes went down due to whatever reasons, and pods on them were moved to other nodes leading to more than one pod associated with a RS or RC, for example, running on the same node.
 Once the failed nodes are ready again, this strategy could be enabled to evict those duplicate pods.
 Currently, there are no parameters associated with this strategy.
-To disable this strategy, the policy should look like this.
+To disable this strategy, the policy should look like:

 ```
 apiVersion: "descheduler/v1alpha1"